What is an Instructional Coordinator?

 The states with the most job growth for Instructional Coordinator are Utah, Nevada, and Washington.
 Watch out if you plan on working in Vermont, Wyoming, or Alaska.
 These states have the worst job growth for this type of profession.

-Salary for an Instructional Coordinator
+What is the Average Salary of an Instructional Coordinator

-The typical yearly salary for Instructional Coordinators is somewhere between $36,360 and $102,200.
+The salary for Instructional Coordinators ranges between about $36,360 and $102,200 a year.

 Instructional Coordinators who work in Connecticut, District of Columbia, or California, make the highest salaries.